houseabsolute/ubi/README.md

 Yes, this can be done in half a dozen lines of shell on Unix systems, but do you know how to do the equivalent in Powershell?

-Once you have `ubi` installed, you can use it to install any of these single-binary tools available on GitHub, on Linux, macOS, and Windows.
+Once you have `ubi` installed, you can use it to install any of these single-binary tools on Linux, macOS, and Windows.

 ### Is This Better Than Installing from Source?